 Device Handling

-Extender: Extenders have limited capacity.
+- WiFi Extender: WiFi extenders have limited capacity.
 When many devices connect, speeds drop very quickly.
 Streaming buffers, game lag, and smart devices disconnect.
 It has no intelligent traffic control.

 Verdict: Mesh WiFi handles multiple devices with far more stability.

-Mesh WiFi vs Extender: Which One Should You Choose?
+Mesh WiFi vs WiFi Extender: Which One Should You Choose?

 Now that you know the differences between mesh WiFi and extenders, you can choose the better option for your needs.
 Below are some ideal cases for choosing them: